 Not for immediate detection

 Hair is not the best choice to assess very recent use.
-Laboratory protocols, the type of sample, and the risk of external contamination must also be considered.
+Laboratory protocols, sampling type, and risk of external contamination must also be considered.

-The duration during which a drug remains detectable does not depend solely on the substance.
-It also depends on the person, the test, and the sampling context.
+The duration a drug remains detectable depends not only on the substance but also on the person, the test, and the sampling context.

 Consumption